LibreTactile/tomat-light-pwa/README.md

-# Light Launcher
+# Tomat light
 (Mobile Derivative of TOMAT Navigator)
-*A tactile Android launcher for nonlinear, accessible interaction*
+*A tactile pwa for nonlinear, accessible interaction*

-**Light Launcher** is an Android app paired with a 3D-printed tactile guide, designed to replicate the [TOMAT Navigator](https://github.com/LibreTactile/tomat) interaction experience on mobile devices.
+**Tomat Light** is a PWA app paired with a 3D-printed tactile guide, designed to replicate the [TOMAT Navigator](https://github.com/LibreTactile/tomat) interaction experience on mobile devices.
 It enables **nonlinear, multimodal and contextual navigation** of apps, files, and settings through audio-tactile feedback, prioritizing accessibility for visually impaired users.
+Its a fork of the [Light Launcher](https://github.com/LibreTactile/light-launcher) developed with a different architecture.

 ---

-## Key Features
+## Key Features  (planned)
 **Core Interaction**
 - 🖐️ **Tactile and Contextual Interactions**: Use the 3D-printed grid or pair with TOMAT derivatives hardware for gesture-based navigation.
 - 📱 **Nonlinear Android Launcher**: Navigate apps/files in nonlinear hierarchies, extending traditional menus.
 - 🔍 **Multiscale Views**: Zoom between high-level overviews (e.g., app categories) and granular details (e.g., individual files, annotations).

 **Accessibility**
-- 🔊 **Screen Reader Integration**: Works seamlessly with TalkBack (CoiceOver planned for the future).
+- 🔊 **Screen Reader Integration**: Works seamlessly with NVDA & JAWS.
 - 🎮 **Gesture & Audio Feedback**: Double-tap, swipe, and press-and-hold gestures with contextual audio cues.

 **Advanced Tools**